MatthewTea/first_elixir_api/README.md

         ix. --binary-id (choose binary id over integer id for the database)

    4) mix deps.get - remember to get the dependencies after generating the app   4) mix deps.get - remember to get the dependencies after generating the app  4) mix deps.get - remember to get the dependencies after generating the app   4) mix deps.get - remember to get the dependencies after generating the app

+   to be able to compile a dependency Bcrypt, should start the terminal with below command:

+cmd /K "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" amd64